joggie/job-interview-task-gitops/STORY.md

 - Run the code in a pipeline.
 If we have some changes I would like to run it for the related environment.
 Something like PR based approach with approval would be a nice thing.
 - Creating the loadbalancer by using kubernetes service type `LoadBalancer` seems not to be the ideal solution for us.
 Or there is a way to preserve the IP if we recreate it.
 - Reduce time of adjusting terraform code.
 Some plugin or whatever for autoformat like in PHPStorm would be nice.
 Need to investigate.
+- I <u>limited the DB connection to my IP and the nodepool VM</u>.
+Will need to think how we proceed here in the future.
+- As we will get more and more apps up and runnig, we need to think about the deployment structure.
+Maybe something like [app of apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern). <u>Maybe there is something better</u>.
+- Our domain is currently managed by these devops guys.
+But I need to include it into terraform so I can set the IP record.
+Need to discuss this with them.
+- Enable SSL on ingress with valid certificate.
+We can go with [let's encrypt](https://letsencrypt.org/de/) here.
+- Try to deploy app with [kustomize](https://kustomize.io/) instead of [helm](https://helm.sh/).
+Will need to look into some best practices.
+I would like to have some kind of config repo where we can set only really required configs and some kind of deployment definition repo where to which we can reference the revision.
+And what about if we have even more of these `values.yaml`s?
+- Secret management is a topic!